rails/rails/guides/source/command_line.md

 NOTE: This tutorial assumes you have basic Rails knowledge from reading the [Getting Started with Rails Guide](getting_started.html).

-WARNING.
-This Guide is based on Rails 3.2.
-Some of the code shown here will not work in earlier versions of Rails.

 Command Line Basics
 -------------------